srivathsan04/devops-week12/README.md

    - The sidecar container reads from this same file in real-time using `tail -f`
    - Changes to the log file are immediately visible to the sidecar container

-4. **Benefits**:
-   - Separation of concerns: Application logic in the main container, log processing in the sidecar
-   - The sidecar container can be updated independently of the main application
-   - This pattern enables centralized log processing, filtering, or forwarding to external systems

 ## Step 6: Document the Required kubectl Commands (For Question 3)